 Code Of Divergence5 Citizen's own device 5

-Citizen's public domain computer Wishlist
+Citizen's public domain computer

 FPGA boards